rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 More detailed information about the conformer generator and the parameters controlling it can be found in the "RDKit Book".

 Since the 2018.09 release of the RDKit, ETKDG is the default conformer generation method.
+Since the 2024.03 release ETKDGv3 is the default.

 The full process of embedding a molecule is easier than all the above verbiage makes it sound: